truenas/middleware/docs/userguide/freenas_system.rst

     :height: 1.8in

 To create a boot environment, click the "Create" button, input a name for the boot environment, and click "OK".
-In the example shown in Figure 5.3b, a boot environment named *prepatch* was created in preparation before applying a system patch.
+In the example shown in Figure 5.3b, a boot environment named *prepatch* was created in preparation before applying a system update.

 **Figure 5.3b: Viewing Boot Environments**